DataDog/datadog-agent/pkg/logs/README.md

 The logs agent maintains a collection of *schedulers*, which are responsible for managing logs sources and logs services.
 Schedulers add and remove sources and services dynamically during agent runtime.
-Schedulers can be implemented outside of the logs-agent, but some built-in schedulers are in sub-packages of `pkg/logs/schedulers`.

 A *Source* is an integration with LogsConfig that describes a source of log messages to be handled.
 A *Service* is a container, used to support `container_collect_all`.